-Although the random-parameter method accounts for unobserved heterogeneity, there is a possible disadvantage because of the assumption that the parameters vary in a predefined distribution and that parameters vary only across singular observations [further discussion may be found elsewhere (19)].
+Although the random-parameter method accounts for unobserved heterogeneity, there is a possible disadvantage due to the assumption that the parameters vary in a predefined distribution and that parameters vary only across singular observations (see (19) for further discussion).
 Taking that into consideration, the latent class approach attempts to capture unobserved heterogeneity by allowing estimable parameters to vary with an underlying discrete distribution across unobserved groups of observations (or classes).
 The heterogeneity is accounted for by defining a finite number of points and measuring the mass probability of the intervals between points.
-Applying this operation to the Tobit regression structure results in where β'c is a vector of estimated parameters belonging to Class C and $Y^s|(\text{class} = C)$ is the number of crashes per MVMT of segment s in Class C. The corresponding log likelihood function is now as follows (26):
+Applying this to the Tobit regression structure results in: